neutrofoton/hi-kubernetes/README.md

 # starting minikube
 minikube start
 ```
+> 1. Macos Monterey 12.6.3
-> The version of virtual box I use is VirtualBox-6.1.42 for Macos (intel)
+> 2. The version of virtual box I use is VirtualBox-6.1.42 for Macos (intel)

 When we successfully starting minikube, checking the version will give us server and client information